 St Albans Crown Court.

-Prosecuted and secured a conviction for the offence of ABH within a domestic context at the retrial.
+Prosecuted a Defendant who was convicted of the offence of ABH within a domestic context at the retrial.
 The Defendant had been recalled on his sentence of life imprisonment following a conviction for attempted murder in 2003.
 Pursued a prudent case strategy to adduce the bad character at the appropriate time including the conviction for attempted murder.
+Basildon Crown Court

 Represented a Defendant who pleaded guilty to an aggravated burglary which included a knife being carried upstairs and one of the residents being present at the time.
 The Crown placed the matter in Category 1 on the sentencing guidelines, with a starting point of 10 years.
 Successfully persuaded the court that the Defendant’s good character, young age and personal mitigation justified a significant reduction in the starting point.
 The Defendant was sentenced to 2 years and 7 months’ imprisonment.